Shower Base Sintered Stone Tiling in Warsaw

 • Base with finished screed and slope to drain.

-• Waterproofing applied and cured.
+• Waterproofing already applied and cured.

 • Flexible adhesive: Mapei Keraflex Maxi S1 or Litokol K80.